Internet Troll Definition,

 - VII.
 The severity and magnitude of psychological abuse they inflict upon their online targets is directly correlated to their probability of suffering from an Axis I, Axis II or Dual Diagnose mental illness.

 - VIII.
-When online, exhibit a lack of empathy, have minimal capacity to experience shame or guilt and behaves with callousness and a grandiose sense of self .
+When online, exhibit a lack of empathy, have minimal capacity to experience shame or guilt and behave with callousness and a grandiose sense of self.

 - IX.
 From a psychodynamic standpoint, Internet Trolls create and sustain an intra-psychic myth of power, greatness and domination.
 Although all humanity is guided through life by internal myths and archetypes, the Internet Troll’s myths and archetypes are highly distorted.